 The DOMINOES consortium is composed by 8 partners from 4 European countries, namely Finland, Portugal, Spain and UK.
 The partners can be divided into two different groups as follows:

-- 5 universities/research organizations (CNET, ISEP, LUT, QUB, USE)
+- 5 universities/research organizations (CNET, ISEP, LUT, UoL, USE)

 ISEP, the School of Engineering of the Polytechnic Institute of Porto (IPP), includes 9 R&D units that involve senior researchers and students.
 GECAD is the largest of those R&D units.
 GECAD works in the area of intelligent systems and its application to real problems, particularly in the area of engineering.
 Scientific research application areas include new areas and paradigms are covered such as semantic web, ambient intelligence, cyber-physical systems, smart grids and smart cities.

 The University of Seville (USE) is the third largest university in Spain.
 It relies on more than 400 research groups, and is currently involved in several projects from international programs (mainly FP7, Eureka+ and funded by the ESA).
 The Department of Electronic Engineering, located in the School of Engineering (in the Cartuja Scientific and Technological Park), is one of the largest departments of the university with 80 staff members, and about 1200 undergraduate, 300 master, and 20 Ph.D. students.
 It is the department of the USE that gets the highest funding from competitive programs, with more than 5 million euros per year in the last three years.